 Being pregnant basically feels like you’ve constantly got a hangover – without the fun of the night before.
-Because the reality, and irony, of pregnancy is that you’ll probably never get worse sleep.
+Because the reality (and irony) of pregnancy is that you’ll probably never get worse sleep.

-Sure when baby comes the sleep is broken and you’re up at all hours, but for the most part when your head hits the pillow you are out cold thanks to the sheer exhaustion.
+Sure when the baby comes the sleep is broken and you’re up at all hours, but for the most part when your head hits the pillow you are out cold thanks to the sheer exhaustion.
 But the cruel twist of fate in pregnancy is that when sleep is actually available to you – you just can’t do it.
 And sorry to say but it only gets worse as you get bigger.

 But there are some things you can – and should – do when you’re pregnant to make sure you’re getting the most out of your pillow time.

 Pillows become your best friend during pregnancy and your partner will probably loathe them as they encroach on to his side (#sorrynotsorry).
 But this is really about finding what works for you, there are a number of different pregnancy pillows on the market you can buy in an array of different shapes and sizes – or you can just use a few regular pillows to prop yourself up and pop between your legs for added comfort.

 Speaking of propping yourself up, sleeping on a slight incline can help with a number of things from general comfort to reflux, to back pain to nasal congestion.
 How high you go depends on you.

 3. Sleeping position

 That brings us to one of the major ones – sleeping positions.
 If you were a side-sleeper pre-pregnancy then lucky you because this is the recommended sleeping position for expectant mums (ideally the left side if you can manage it).